 - In Resident Evil 4, Leon interrupts The Dragon's monologue by throwing his knife, and nailing his hand to a pillar.
 The Dragon's bodyguard then takes the knife and throws it back at Leon, meaning he has to Press X to Not Die.

-- Similar to the above Afro Samurai example, Samurai Gunn has a mechanic where any Painfully Slow Projectiles fired by other players can be deflected back with a well-timed sword slash.
+- Samurai Gunn, similar to the Afro Samurai example, has a mechanic where any Painfully Slow Projectiles fired by other players can be deflected back with a well-timed sword slash.
 This can happen multiple times depending on how well the timing is, and this "bullet tennis" instantly becomes hilarious.

 - The Glove and Super Glove items in Sonic & SEGA All-Stars Racing Transformed will neutralize any item attack while active.
 If your item slot is empty, it'll add that item to it.
 There is a sticker (for 100% completion and decorating your game save file) you earn for catching an item with the Glove and successfully sending it back at the attacker.